meiyang-intel/ovmtools/integrated/REAME.md

 ### 5. Some parameters
 `run_times`:  The number of times to run benchmark_app.
 We will take the one with the largest fps to create the output

+`envA=USE_BRG=1,DNNL-ARCH=AVX2`: The environment GroupA.
+Each environment variable is separated by ","

+`envB`: The environment GroupB.

 ## run tests
 After setting the config.ini
 ```